-- 1. Click Set up Global Master. - 2.
-Specify the Global site name in Enter name of the site.
+- 1. Click Set up Global Master. - Specify the Global site name in Enter name of the site.
 Renaming not supported.
 The Global site name must be in lower case and can contain latin characters, digits, and underscores.
-Click - 3.
+Click OK. - 3.
 A message This server block is displayed that contains the following information:

-Mode: Global Master, <site name>
+Mode: Global Master, <site name=""></site>

 Replication: replicating

 Configured and running.

 DB in use: 127.0.0.1

 Master connects to local DB always.
 DB Servers and Web Servers connect to Master DB.
-They connect to

-DB Server when Master is not accessible
+They connect to DB Server when Master is not accessible

-DB available: <Registrar_host_name> (Global Master)
+DB available: <registrar_host_name> (Global Master)</registrar_host_name>

-Below the block, a table All DB servers in the cluster table is displayed with only one server (Global Master).
+Below the block, a table DB servers table is displayed with only one server (Global Master).
 For each server in the list, the following information is displayed:

 - Site name

 - Mode (Global Master, DB Master, DB Server-1, DB Server-2)

 - Host name

-- Description
+- Description.
+Click edit

+ícon to add or edit the description.

 - Heartbeat.
 Each server is pinged for every 5 minutes.
 The time of the last ping is displayed.

-IMPORTANT: Please ensure to take regular snapshots or to clone the primary Site to protect from any hardware issues or any other accidental failures.
+IMPORTANT: Ensure to take regular snapshots or to clone the primary Site to protect from any hardware issues or any other accidental failures.
 It is recommended to do it each time after you change the configuration of repositories, methods, chains, events and policies or add/remove servers in the cluster.